Hammadzulfiqarx/newproject/README.md

 # Hello Techwise project
-it is hello techwise project ehich contains two branches. main feature-branch main branch contains all the important files and folders of the project. feature-branch contains the files of html and css content.
+it is hello techwise project which contains two branches. main. feature-branch. the main branch contains all the important files and folders of the project. the feature-branch contains the files of html and css content.